Binary neutron star mergers as the source of the highest energy cosmic rays

-{\bf Summary}\\ We have proposed that binary neutron star mergers are the source of ultrahigh energy cosmic rays.
-Due to the very narrow range of total mass of binary neutron stars and the fact that the magnetic field in the jet is produced by a dynamo whose energy source is gravitational, it is plausible that UHECR production is almost universal from one merger event to another.
-This can explain the small source-to-source variation in UHECR maximum rigidity, which is a severe challenge to conventional source types as demonstrated in~\cite{foteini+23}.
-The observed narrow range of maximum source rigidities indicates that previously considered source types, which have a wide range of maximum rigidities, can make at most a subdominant contribution to UHECR production.
-The rate of binary neutron star mergers and power of their jets are compatible with BNS mergers accounting for all UHECRs within present constraints, but more precise determinations could challenge this scenario as well.
+{\bf Summary}\\ We have proposed that binary neutron star mergers are the source of all or most ultrahigh energy cosmic rays.
+The very narrow range of total mass of binary neutron stars, and the fact that the post-merger magnetic fields are produced by a dynamo whose energy source is gravitational, provides the first rationale for why UHECR rigidities can be almost universal across different sources -- a severe challenge to previously proposed source types, as demonstrated in~\cite{foteini+23}.
+From the observed narrow range of UHECR rigidities we can deduce that previously considered source types, which have a wide range of maximum rigidities, make at most a subdominant contribution to UHECR production.
+Present information on the rate of binary neutron star mergers and their capacity to produce UHECRs is compatible with all extragalactic cosmic rays originating in BNS mergers.

-Since neutron star mergers are the site of r-process nucleosynthesis, our proposal suggests the existence of UHECRs with a composition significantly heavier than Fe.
-An immediate success of this scenario is that the Fly's Eye ``OMG" event is naturally explained as an r-process nucleus in the tellurium peak, rather than being an extreme outlier requiring a uniquely powerful accelerator or exotic origin.
-The same applies to the Amaterasu particle if its true energy is close to its nominal value.
-In the future, UHECR data should be interpreted allowing for the possibility of a component of r-process nuclei, and codes to model UHECR energy losses during extragalactic propagation should be extended to include r-process nuclei.
+Since neutron star mergers are the primary site of $r$-process nucleosynthesis, our proposal suggests the existence of UHECRs with a composition significantly heavier than iron.
+An immediate success of this scenario is that the Fly's Eye ``OMG'' and Amaterasu events are naturally explained as originating from $r$-process nuclei in the tellurium peak, rather than being extreme outliers requiring a uniquely powerful accelerator or exotic origin.
+In the future, UHECR data should be interpreted allowing for a component of $r$-process nuclei, and codes to model UHECR energy losses during extragalactic propagation should be extended to include $r$-process nuclei.

+This Letter shows that UHECR production in BNS mergers satisfies global observational requirements.
+The mechanism of UHECR acceleration within the merger ejecta, and an attempt to estimate the fraction of $r$-process nuclei, will be the topic of future works.